 The Company's employment agreements with its NEOs provide that if an NEO's employment is terminated for any reason, except for Cause, within 18 months of a change in control event or in anticipation of a Change in Control Event or if an NEO terminates his employment within 18 months of a change in control event for Good Reason, the Company will pay a lump sum based upon a multiple, which varies for each NEO, of the NEO's (i) annual target bonus and (ii) annual base salary at the time of termination.
 For all NEOs, if an NEO's employment is terminated in connection with a change in control event, the Company will reimburse the cost the NEO incurs for continuation of his or her health insurance coverage under COBRA, and for his or her family members if he or she provided for their coverage, for a period of 18 months for Mr. Moorehead, and a period of 12 months for all other NEOs.
-The equity awards held by the NEOs at the time of a qualifying change in control event will vest in full, except for those PRSUs granted in 2022, which only vest upon a change in control if certain conditions are met.
+The equity awards held by the NEOs at the time of a qualifying change in control event will vest in full, except for those PRSUs granted in 2022 and 2023, which only vest upon a change in control if certain conditions are met.

 The following table shows potential payments to the NEOs, upon death or incapacity, termination of employment without cause and termination of employment following a change in control of the Company.
-The amounts shown assume that the termination was effective December 31, 2022, and are estimates of the amounts that would be paid to the executive officers upon termination.
+The amounts shown assume that the termination was effective December 31, 2023, and are estimates of the amounts that would be paid to the executive officers upon termination.
 The actual amounts to be paid can only be determined at the actual time of an officer's termination.
 No tax gross-ups are paid to the executive officers upon termination of employment.
-Mr. Baty's information is not reflected in the table due to the fact his employment ended effective September 30, 2022.